Boating can be a wonderful summer activity for you and your dog! But there are a few things to consider before you go.

 What could be more fun than taking your dog on a boat?
-The wind in their fur, interesting smells, and dolphins splashing nearby— there are so many experiences most pets love!
+The wind in their fur, interesting smells, and dolphins splashing nearby … there are so many experiences most pets love!
+To ensure you both have a great time, ask these questions before you head out.

-Businesses change their policies without notice, so even if you see a company listed as pet-friendly, it’s worth checking again.
-And realize that some ferry companies consider themselves “pet-friendly” because they allow your pet to stay alone in your car during a crossing.
-Ask for clarification of any guidelines people traveling with pets should know.
+Also keep in mind that some ferry companies consider themselves “pet friendly” because they allow your pet to stay alone in your car during a crossing.
+Before booking your trip, ask for clarification of the pet policy and any additional information people traveling with pets should know.

-ALL pets should wear a life jacket if they are riding small watercraft like canoes, kayaks, and stand-up paddle boards (SUPs).
+When riding small watercraft like canoes, kayaks, and stand-up paddle boards (SUPs), pets should wear their life vests at all times.
 I even know of two corgis who liked to ride on the running board of their people’s jet skis.
-And yes, you can bet they wear life jackets!
+And you can bet they wear life jackets!

-Cats or dogs who feel apprehensive in new settings may benefit from a life jacket as well.
-And dogs who are excitable around water and likely to jump in should wear a life jacket in any setting that is new to you.
-Even if they are strong swimmers, you’ll appreciate the sturdy handle on the back of a life jacket to help get them back to dry land.
+Cats or dogs who feel apprehensive in new settings might feel more comfortable in a life jacket.
+And dogs who are excitable around water and likely to jump in should wear a life jacket in any setting that’s new to them.
+Even if they are strong swimmers, you’ll appreciate the sturdy handle built into the life jacket to help get them back aboard.

-Of course, if you’re vacationing in an unfamiliar place, you may not know about dangers caused by swirling currents, alligators, or other predators … or how your pup will react to the temptation of playful dolphins or sea lions.
+Of course, if you’re vacationing in an unfamiliar place, you may be unaware of the dangers caused by swirling currents, alligators, or other predators … or how your pup will react to the temptation of playful dolphins or sea lions.
 In those cases it’s always better for your pet to wear a life vest.

 Pets with Special Needs and Those that Can’t Swim

 If your pet has special needs, or they are a breed that finds swimming difficult, they may benefit from a life jacket even on a large vessel like a ferry.
-The dock crew will be wearing life jackets as well so your pet won’t feel silly, and everyone will think your pet looks adorable in her special boat outfit!
+The dock crew will be wearing life jackets as well so your pet won’t feel silly.
+And everyone thinks it’s adorable when a dog on the boat is dressed for the occasion!

-Shade is in short supply on the open water.
-Will your dog be comfortable in the cockpit of a kayak on a sunny day?
-And have you considered that many large boats, like ferries or local cruise boats, have metal decks?
-On a hot day, your pet could burn his paws walking a short distance.
-Protective boots may be necessary to protect your pup’s paws.
+Shade is also scarce on the open water.
+If you’re expecting hot, sunny weather consider whether your dog will be comfortable in the cockpit of a kayak all day.
+And keep in mind that many large boats, like ferries and local cruise boats, have metal decks.
+On a hot day, your dog could burn his paws walking a short distance.
+Protective boots (affiliate link) might be necessary to protect your pup’s paws.

-If you don’t spend time on the water, you also may not be aware of how tides can affect the ramps that connect docks to larger vessels.
+If you haven’t spent much time on the water, you might not be aware of how tides affect the ramps that connect larger vessels to the docks.

-If your pet has little experience walking on metal ramps (some have open grates), a steep grade could make it even scarier.
-And a confident pup who can’t wait to get to the water might find herself taking a tumble.
+If your pet isn’t experienced at walking on metal ramps (some have open grates), a steep grade could make it even scarier.
+And a confident pup who can’t wait to get to the water could find herself taking a tumble.

 And remember that tides reverse about every six hours.
-So the conditions you saw arriving at a boat may not be the conditions you see when you leave it.
+So the conditions you saw arriving at a boat may not be the same when you leave.

-Boating is one of the most pet-friendly activities out there.
-And you can have boating fun even if you don’t own a boat yourself.
-Search for the area you’re visiting on GoPetFriendly.com and look for boat rides, ferries, and outfitters under “attractions.”
+Boating is one of the most pet friendly activities you’ll find.
+And you can have fun boating fun even if you don’t own a boat yourself!
+Search for the area you’re visiting on GoPetFriendly and look for boat rides, ferries, and outfitters under “attractions.”

-Many state parks will rent kayaks and canoes.
-But not all are pet-friendly.
+Many state parks also have kayak and canoe rentals.
+But not all are pet friendly.
 Don’t assume – ask first.

 You can also find outfitters who will give you everything you need to spend the day on the water, including lessons.
-Pet-friendly paddleboard outfitters appear to work especially hard at helping pets get familiar with the board before sending everyone out on the water.
+Pet friendly paddleboard outfitters seem to work especially hard at helping pets get familiar with the board before sending everyone out on the water.

-Ferry websites usually post their pet policies, but smaller nature tour boat rides and small cruising companies often do not, so you may have to call.
+Ferry websites usually post their pet policies, but many smaller nature tour boat rides and small cruising companies do not, so you may have to call.

-The best way to find a great pet-friendly boat trip or charter is to go down to the waterfront when you arrive in a new place and check out the ticket booths and brochures along the docks.
-Ask the ticket seller if the captain will allow you to take your dog on the boat.
+The best way to find a great pet friendly boat trip or charter when you arrive in a new place is to go down to the waterfront and check out the ticket booths and brochures along the docks.
+Ask the ticket agents if the captain will allow you to take your dog on the boat.